 Note: The default location for the tnsnames.ora file is the \$ORACLE\HOME/network/admin/ directory.
-However, you can also use a central location for this file, for example /var/opt/oracle.
+However, you can also use a central location for this file, for example /etc.

 If necessary, you can also add connection information for additional database instances to the new file.